 But something I noticed that slipped past the first time through: the main characters, Hank and Britt, occasionally drop these overly macho one-liners, or make casual, jokey remarks about their imaginary homosexual relationship.
 They’re off-the-cuff and funny lines, of course, tailor-made for the F/X “guy TV” sensibility.
 It’s hardly the most offensive dialogue you’ll hear on television.
 And in the case of Terriers, the comments generally don’t come across as unconsciously mean-spirited; the writers seem to know where they’re making off-color remarks, and they’re even-handed about giving it back to the guys.
 Even so, these occasional moments of Overtly Straight White Guy Behavior got me thinking about my weakening tolerance for sterotypes on television.

 I grew up straight and white in a place where, outwardly anyway, most people were straight and white.
-And most TV back then was really straight and white.
+Most TV back then was really straight and white.
 It appalls me to imagine the kinds of sexist, racist behavior I witnessed on TV as a kid that didn’t even cause me to bat an eye.
 It’s taken a lifetime of de-conditioning to get to the point where recognizing casual Hollywood stereotypes has become second nature, has started to feel wrong.

 Some of that de-conditioning may have started with NYPD Blue, an old warhorse from the nineties that I’ve been revisiting recently.
-In some ways, I think Terriers is a direct descendant of NYPD Blue; without an Andy Sipowicz*, you might not have a Hank Dolworth.
+In some ways, I think Terriers is a direct descendant of NYPD Blue; without Andy Sipowicz*, you might not have Hank Dolworth.
 The language and subject matter of this classic cop series, edgy and groundbreaking when it debuted, occasionally strikes me as quaint compared to what happens nowadays.
 Back then, I think it was so rare for shows to even discuss issues of race, gender, addiction, and sexuality, that they tended to pat themselves on the back while they did it.
-Blue is definitely guilty of that, but it’s interesting to look at as a transitional show — one that didn’t always have a handle on its stereotypes, but usually had its heart in the right place.
+Blue is definitely guilty of that, but it’s interesting to look at as a transitional show, one that didn’t always have a handle on its stereotypes, but usually had its heart in the right place.
 It’s that clash of good intentions and unconscious error that makes Blue interesting to look at now; this might be the show that got me questioning these things, way back when.
-Of course, some of the mistakes were pretty big; the corners Justine Miceli, Andrea Thompson, and Charlotte Ross were written into were all pretty bad, for example.
+Of course, some of the mistakes were pretty big; the corners Justine Miceli, Andrea Thompson, and Charlotte Ross were written into were all pretty bad.
 But it also gave us some steely, well conceived female characters (especially Sharon Lawrence as Sylvia Costas), and even a sympathetically portrayed gay character (Bill Brochtrup as John Irvin) at a time when there really weren’t any gay characters.
-(Yes, the side plots involving “Gay John” were usually more about Andy Sipowicz growing as a person than about John himself, but still…) NYPD Blue often wrestles with its political correctness, but for all its sins, I think they’re mostly forgivable when viewed in light of its era.
+(Yes, the side plots involving “Gay John” were usually more about Andy Sipowicz growing as a person than about John himself, but still.)
+NYPD Blue often wrestles with its political correctness, but for all its sins, they’re mostly forgivable when viewed in light of its era.
 It may have laid the groundwork for more progressive thinking in today’s shows.